Giosue Gallucci: Fighting over underworld control

 A police report from 1917, based on the testimony of the gangster and informer Ralph Daniello, described Gallucci's position around 1912: "At that time Gallucci controlled different gambling games and he would get a percentage on the sale of stolen horses and peddled artichokes.
 If anybody would not pay this percentage he would either be assaulted, receive blackmail letters or be killed."
-The report also explained that a Sicilian faction, including three brothers of Giuseppe Morello and his cousins, the brothers Fortunato and Tommaso Lomonte, were "working in conjunction with this Galucci, who at all times had been recognized as king."
+The report also explained that a Sicilian faction, including three brothers of Giuseppe Morello and his cousins, brothers Fortunato and Tommaso Lomonte, were "working in conjunction with this Galucci, who at all times had been recognized as king."

 Despite his power and political clout, Gallucci was not immune from Black Hand extortion.
-He frequently received Black Hand threats, was often shot at, and had been wounded many times.
+He frequently received Black Hand threats, and was shot at and wounded many times.
 In 1911, the gang of Neapolitan "black handers" run by Prisco gunned down several members of Gallucci's entourage because he refused to make "protection" payments.
-On December 15, 1912, Prisco was shot by Gallucci's nephew and bodyguard, John Russomano, during a meeting at Gallucci's bakery shop.
-Russomano was not charged with murder after claiming he fired in self-defense.
+On December 15, 1912, Prisco was shot by Gallucci's nephew and bodyguard, John Russomanno, during a meeting at Gallucci's bakery shop.
+Russomanno was not charged with murder after claiming he fired in self-defense.

+At least six "mysterious street murders" and ten shootings followed Prisco's slaying, which, according to some press reports, were the result of a war between the "Russomanno-Gallucci" and "Prisco-Buonomo factions".
 Gallucci was not only challenged by rival gangsters, but the authorities also closed in responding to the spate of killings, bombings and black-mailings.
-In July 1913, he was among the more than 40 arrests made around Mulberry Bend and in upper Harlem to suppress illegal gambling known as the policy game; a charge led by Assistant District Attorney Deacon Murphy and Deputy Police Commissioner George S. Dougherty.
+In July 1913, more than 40 arrests were made, including Gallucci, Russomanno, and Gallucci’s bodyguard, Generoso "Joe Chuck" Nazzaro, around Mulberry Bend and in upper Harlem to suppress illegal gambling known as the policy game; a charge led by Assistant District Attorney Deacon Murphy and Deputy Police Commissioner George S. Dougherty.